How Student Loan Consolidation and Refinancing Works

-This step-by-step guide will help you understand how to consolidate your federal and private student loans.
+This step-by-step guide will help you understand how to consolidate or refinance your federal and private student loans.

 Step 1: Locate Your Student Loans

-When consolidating student loans, you'll need to provide information on your current loans with your application.
+When consolidating or refinancing student loans, you'll need to provide information on your current loans with your application.

 The easiest way to locate your federal student loans is to visit NSLDS.ed.gov, the U.S. Department of Education's central database for federal student aid.
 Or, you can call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).